Here is a list of codes related to and generalizing the color code.

 3D color code Color code defined on a four-valent four-colorable tiling of 3D space.
 Logical dimension is determined by the genus of the underlying surface (for closed surfaces) and types of boundaries (for open surfaces).

-Ball color code A color code defined on a \(D\)-dimensional colex.
-This family includes hypercube color codes (color codes defined on balls constructed from hyperoctahedra) and 3D ball color codes (color codes defined on duals of certain Archimedean solids).
+Ball code A distance-two “morphed” color code defined on a \(D\)-dimensional colex [1; Appx.
+A].
+This family includes hypercube codes (defined on balls constructed from hyperoctahedra) and 3D ball codes (defined on duals of certain Archimedean solids).

 Color code Member of a family of qubit CSS codes defined on particular \(D\)-dimensional graphs.